 Difference-in-Differences

-Series - Causal inference
+Series - Causal Inference

 The basic setting is: $$Y_{ist}=\alpha+\lambda_{s}+\lambda_{t}+\delta\times Treat_{s}\times Post_{t}+\beta X_{it}+\varepsilon_{it}$$